ArendPeter/GameMakerGuide/docs/12_Platformer_CharacterAnimation/1_MultipleSprites.md

 | Idle | When player is on the ground, and isn't moving | freeze on frame 0 |
 | Walking | When player is on the ground, and is moving | loop |

 > **Why are you calling them states?**: oh because state machines 🤓!
 State machines come up all the time in game development (animation, AI, UI, etc).
 You make a state machine by formally breaking down a behaviour into states, and then defining the functionality of each state, as well as how to transition between them.
-That's essentially what we're doing here so I'm using the terminology, but I felt like a full state machine overview would be out of scope for this course so I didn't want to go any further than that
+That's essentially what we're doing here so I'm using the terminology, but I felt like a full state machine overview would be too much for now so I didn't want to go any further than that

 So with that information can you write up some if statements to check for those states and set the ``sprite_index``, ``image_index``, and ``image_speed`` accordingly?